 - Working with the department’s HR Service Center Academic Generalist representative.

 - Helping the recipient access resources.

 - Providing appropriate advice on housing and living in the local community.

 - Assuring that the visa process is appropriately handled for international recipients.

 - Making all expense reimbursements and payroll arrangements for the recipient during the term of the professorship.

-- Working with the appropriate administrators to ensure the budget proposal complies with the APM 230 and other UC policies with respect to salary, qualifying for travel (including airfare) and reimbursement of expenses.
+- Working with the appropriate administrators to develop a budget and a separate budget justification that complies with APM 230 and other UC policies with respect to salary, qualifying for travel (including airfare) and reimbursement of expenses.
 Policy details and budget tools provided below under Resources.